ankschoubey/old-blog/_posts/2020-05-21-agile-and-devops.md

 use_math: true
 permalink: /agile_devops/
 ---
-Agile and DevOps are useful and also buzz words depending on who you hear it from.
+Agile and DevOps are useful or buzz words depending on who you hear it from.

 The 2 can be thought of as effectiveness and efficiency respectively.